 Step 2: Check the opening balance entry

-Once you have successfully record opening balance in QuickBooks, go to your account register and ensure that it’s accurate.
+Once you have successfully recorded the opening balance in QuickBooks, go to your account register and ensure that it’s accurate.
 Along with that, make sure there is no remaining balance in the Opening Balance Equity account.

 - Go to the Lists menu and select Chart of Accounts.